 I was absolutely certain this man would help, and reeled out my predicament: terminal diagnosis, no gas, visiting hours closing.
 “Don’t worry, honey,” he said, “there’s a station up ahead and I have a gas can.”
 I relaxed.
-Then he thanked me: he was on his way to evening Bible study, and hadn’t done his assignment for the week, which was to help a stranger.
-Here I was, a certifiable stranger, answer to his dreams.
+Then he thanked me.
+He was on his way to evening Bible study, and hadn’t done his assignment for the week, which was to help a stranger.
+Here I was, a certifiable stranger, surely sent by a loving and patient God.
 He asked for my father’s name, carefully wrote it down, and said his group would pray for his healing.

 We got the gas and roared back.
 By then a couple had stopped to hear my mother’s panicked account of her daughter driven off to a Fate Worse Than Death.
 We filled the car as the three of them watched in stunned silence.
-I thanked my savior and he thanked me.
+I thanked my savior, he thanked me and hurried off to church.
 I made it to visiting hours.

 After five brutal months of chemotherapy, the cancer seemed beaten and my father was free to go.
 A slight recurrence a year later was stopped in its tracks.
-He continued the twice a year checkups, building a pleasant relationship with his oncologist.
+He continued regular checkups, building a pleasant relationship with his oncologist.
 Over and over, from across the country, I silently thanked my savior.